UoM-ResPlat-DevOps/SpartanRegEx/Resources/basicsed.md

 Backreferences
 ==============

 Like the ampersand metacharacter, a backreference defines a region in a search and then allows that region to be backreferenced.
+A statement with a backreference is actually beyond being a regular language.

 Regions are established by parentheses and then referenced by \1, \2 etc. For example;